Minerva, New York

 Minerva is a town in Essex County, New York, United States.
-The population was 809 at the 2010 census.
+The population was 773 at the 2020 census.
 The town is named after Minerva, the Roman goddess of wisdom.

-The town is located in the southwestern corner of the county.
+The town has a highly irregular polygonal shape.
+It is located in the southwestern corner of the county.
 By road, it is 40 mi north-northwest of Queensbury, 85 mi southwest of Burlington, Vermont, 88 mi south of Plattsburgh, 93 mi north of Albany, and 147 mi south of Montreal, Quebec.

 History

 The town was first settled around 1804 in the southeast part of Minerva, which has remained the center of the town's population.
 The town was formed from part of the Town of Schroon in 1817.
 Part of Minerva was part of the Town of Newcomb until 1828.
 In 1870, Minerva was increased with territory taken from the Town of Schroon.